Taming-the-BEAST/FBD-tutorial/README.md

 |_Ursus abstrusus_|1.8-5.3|{% cite bjork1970 krause2008 --file FBD-tutorial/master-refs.bib %}|
 |_Ursus spelaeus_|0.027-0.25|{% cite loreille2001 krause2008 --file FBD-tutorial/master-refs.bib %}|

-Since we have no prior knowledge on where the true age of the specimen lies in the range, we will use a uniform distribution as prior for each fossil.
+Since we have no prior knowledge on where the true age of the specimen lies within the range, we will use a uniform distribution.
 To add a prior on the age of a tip, we first need to define a taxon set containing only this tip.

 >Create a new taxon set for tip _Agriarctos spp._ by clicking the **+ Add Prior** button and selecting **MRCA prior** in the pop-up option box.
 Label the taxon set **Agriarctos\_spp**.
 Move the taxon **Agriarctos\_spp\_5.0** to the right-hand side column, click **OK**.

 <figure>
- <a id="fig:23"></a>
+ <a id="fig:22"></a>
  <img style="width:75%;" src="figures/ts_tip.png" alt="">
- <figcaption>Figure 23: The Taxon set editor used to create the clade containing the _Agriarctos_ spp. fossil.</figcaption>
+ <figcaption>Figure 22: The Taxon set editor used to create the clade containing the _Agriarctos_ spp. fossil.</figcaption>
 </figure>

 We then need to specify the prior distribution for that tip.

 >Back in the **Priors** window, reveal the options for the prior on the age of **Agriarctos\_spp** by clicking on the $\blacktriangleright$.
 Change the prior distribution to **Uniform**, with a **Lower** value equal to 4.9 and an **Upper** value equal to 7.75.
 Check the box labeled **Tipsonly**.
 >
->Repeat for each of the 14 fossils in our dataset.
+>Repeat for each of the 14 fossils in our dataset using the information in the table.

 <figure>
- <a id="fig:24"></a>
+ <a id="fig:23"></a>
  <img style="width:75%;" src="figures/prior_tip.png" alt="">
- <figcaption>Figure 24: The Priors window showing the prior set on the age of the _Agriarctos_ spp. fossil.</figcaption>
+ <figcaption>Figure 23: The Priors window showing the prior set on the age of the _Agriarctos_ spp. fossil.</figcaption>
 </figure>

 <figure>
- <a id="fig:25"></a>
+ <a id="fig:24"></a>
  <img style="width:75%;" src="figures/priors_all_tips.png" alt="">
- <figcaption>Figure 25: The Priors window showing the prior set on the ages of all fossils.</figcaption>
+ <figcaption>Figure 24: The Priors window showing the prior set on the ages of all fossils.</figcaption>
 </figure>

 Unfortunately, sampling fossil ages cannot be set up purely in BEAUti at the moment.
 The last step of the procedure will be performed after we save the XML files.